-This course covers the theory and practice of translating from a source language to a target language.
-It is designed to give the student the necessary skills for transferring meaning from one langua1ge to another.
+This course covers the process of translating from a source language to a target language.
+Students will develop skill in understanding a message as originally communicated in one language and cultural setting, and in communicating essentially that message in a very different language and culture.
 Discussion includes source language, target language, and cross-language transfer, with particular attention to the translation of Scripture.

 Prerequisite(s): 560, 570, 580, or instructor’s consent.
 (0-0; 3-0)